plasma-group/pigi/packages/docs/src/spec/src/03-client/rpc-methods.rst

 Description
 -----------
-Returns a full transaction from a `transaction hash`_.
+Returns a full transaction from a transaction hash.

 Parameters
 ----------